webdataset/WebDataset.jl/README.md

+# WebDataset

+WebDataset is a standard for representing dataset for training deep learning and machine learning models, with other implementation in Python [github.com/tmbdev/webdataset](http://github.com/tmbdev/webdataset) and Go [github.com/tmbdev/tarp](http://github.com/tmbdev/tarp).

+This is a first cut at a Julia implementation, taking advantage of Julia's multithreading.

 # Operation

 WebDatasets consists of a collection of tar files ("shards").
 Each tar file is read sequentially, and multiple shards may be read in parallel.